ishidahra01/autogen_demo/README.md

    pip install -r requirements.txt
    ```

+3. Create .env file.
+You can use .env.example and rename it.

-3. Run python code or notebook:
+4. Run python code or notebook:

 ### Running with Dev Containers